-This training was the second of two this summer carried out by Cal Poly Professor Laura Hosman and the team of students in the Liberal Arts and Engineering Studies (LAES) Program at Cal Poly who worked on designing, developing, and deploying the library over the past few months.
+This training was the second of two this summer carried out by Dr. Laura Hosman and the team of students who worked on designing, developing, and deploying the library over the past few months.
 A total of 50 Spell libraries have been deployed with the Peace Corps in the Federated States of Micronesia and in Vanuatu.

-Prof. Hosman led the training with the assistance of Ginger Jacobs, a student who participated in the LAES course.
+Prof. Hosman led the training with the assistance of Ginger Jacobs.
 Ginger played a leading role in finding and curating the library’s content, and led the training that focused on that area.
 Another student from the course, Beth Hotchkiss, who had focused on the library’s design and production while on-campus, served as the team’s videographer and photographer during the on-site training.

 The Peace Corps volunteers across the Pacific Islands commit to two years of volunteer service, and are most frequently posted to schools.
 The majority of these schools will not have reliable electricity/power or Internet connectivity, so these libraries are designed to provide relevant educational content in these challenging environmental conditions—especially for first-time users of such technology.

 The Solar SPELL library was designed to help meet the needs of the Peace Corps volunteers, vis-à-vis enabling and improving education, in the field.
 It includes open access content, much of which is localized for the Pacific Islands.
 The offline library’s content can also be found in on-line version here: http://pacificschoolserver.org